-The five-year period between spring 2008 and spring 2013 was dominated by extreme swings in precipitation.
-The period from 2009 to 2011 was characterized by above normal to much above normal precipitation.
-These wet years increased recharge to aquifers, and reduced demand for irrigation water causing rises in groundwater levels for many parts of the state (cf. Young et. al. 2012, pg.
-10) following several dry years prior to 2006 (cf. Burbach, 2006).
+The five-year period between spring 2010 and spring 2015 was dominated by extreme swings in precipitation.
+Total average precipitation for the five-year period was near the 30-year average for much of Nebraska (Fig. 10).
+Much above average precipitation in 2009-2011 increased recharge to aquifers, and reduced demand for irrigation water causing large rises in groundwater levels for many parts of the state (cf. Korus et. al. 2010, pg.
+9,11).
 Following the extremely wet years from 2009-2011, 2012 was the driest year on record for the state of Nebraska.
-The reduced recharge to aquifers, combined with the much greater demand for irrigation water in 2012 buffered many of the groundwater-level rises recorded in recent years, resulting in significant net groundwater level declines particularly for parts of eastern Nebraska.
+The reduced recharge to aquifers, combined with the much greater demand for irrigation water in 2012 and 2013 buffered many of the groundwater-level rises recorded in recent years, resulting in significant net groundwater-level declines, particularly for parts of eastern Nebraska during the five-year period.
+Significant declines from spring of 2010 to spring 2015 were mapped throughout much of Nebraska despite modest rises in water levels from spring 2014 to spring 2015 (Fig. 7).
+The widespread declines represented on the five-year change map illustrate the change in water levels resulting from a period of much above normal precipitation in 2009 and 2010, to a period of much below normal precipitation in 2012 and 2013.